jenjei/jenjei/README.md

 - 🚀 **Mobile app experiments:** iOS, and cross-platform tinkering
 - 🌐 **Full-stack trials:** web frontends, APIs, and the odd server mishap
 - 🛠️ Random ideas that *might* work… eventually
-- 💥 A healthy dose of trial & error (emphasis on error)
+- 💥 A healthy dose of trial & error

 ---